Acts, Plot Progression, and Signposts

 How to avoid this unfortunate result?

-Don’t assume that both halves are dealing with the same thematic material.
+Don’t assume that both halves are dealing with the same thematic stuff.
 Don’t assume that this “Special World” somehow carries with it some intrinsic meaning because of its position between the beginning and the end.

 Because it doesn’t.

-In a recent article on The Myth of the Three-Act Structure film critic Hulk defines the true end of an Act as something that creates propulsion, something that changes narrative value and has the characters moving forward towards some new reality/situation (loosely translated from the Hulkspeak—you’re welcome).
+In a recent article on The Myth of the Three-Act Structure film critic Hulk defines the true end of an Act as something that creates propulsion, something that changes narrative value and has the characters moving towards some new reality/situation (loosely translated from the Hulkspeak—you’re welcome).

 This is good stuff.

 But something more important lies further down.
-Diving even deeper into what that new reality or situation is, one eventually discovers that this dramatic movement represents a shift in focus—a different context from which to appreciate the central problem of a story.
+Diving even deeper into what that new reality or situation is, one eventually discovers that this dramatic movement showcases a shift in focus—a different context from which to appreciate the central problem of a story.

-A story begins with the creation of an inequity—a problem to be solved.
+A story begins with the creation of an inequity—a problem needing resolution.
 If one were to simply follow one perspective, one point-of-view on how to solve the issue at hand, one would simply see the terrorist.
 Great stories, and the Authors who write them, take in all the different ways of looking at a problem.
 Using the different perspectives offered both objectively in the main plot and subjectively within the Main Character, these Authors offer a greater understanding of the conflict in question.

 The purpose of an Act is to explore one of these four areas.
 Once it has been significantly examined, that perspective shifts into the next area and a new Act begins.
-When speaking of changing “narrative value”, these are concrete instances of what that value truly is.
+When speaking of changing “narrative value”, these are concrete occurrences of what that value truly is.
 Once a new area, or Act, has been thoroughly exhausted (that feeling of “we get it already”), the next one takes over.
 This is why there is that sensation that the characters cannot go back—they won’t because they’ve already covered that area.

 Four areas for each perspective.
 Four acts per story.

 Same with The Terminator.
 Problems begin when a robot from the future arrives and mistakingly shoots the wrong Sarah Connor (Understanding).
 These misunderstandings persist (trust the police, trust the scary guy in the overcoat?) until Sarah has no other choice but to take Kyle at his word.
 From there it’s a race to see how quickly Kyle can convince Sarah of her importance and the reality of their situation (Learning).
 The second half of the film focuses on the chase—beginning with the shootout at the police station and ending with the destruction of the Terminator (Doing and then Obtaining).
 It almost feels like one Act because Doing and Obtaining are so closely related, but it’s not.
-There is a meaningful shift from the running away (Doing) to the purposeful attempt to destroy (Obtaining).
+There is a meaningful shift from the running away (Doing) to the purposeful effort to destroy (Obtaining).
 That final movement becomes essential in a story exploring problems of activity.
 Leave that final Act out and the story would feel incomplete.
 The reason the story works rests in the fact that the Author explored all sides.
 Sarah rises to the occasion and defeats the robot menace once and for all.

 There may be some who see more Acts within a story—some say five, some say twenty, some forty-two—but most likely what they are seeing is something other than the true function of an Act.
 When seen within the context of a well-balanced argument, the reason why Acts exist becomes clear.
 Regardless of how an Author decides to divvy up their work, psychologically speaking the story can only function as the result of four movements.